jhap1982/giveituruguay/2012/2012-04-27 - Air Canada Centre, Toronto, Canada/README.md

 ## Setlist

-Monarchy of Roses
+1. Monarchy of Roses
-Can't Stop
+2. Can't Stop
-Dani California
+3. Dani California
-Otherside
+4. Otherside
-Look Around
+5. Look Around
-Throw Away Your Television
+6. Throw Away Your Television
-Hard to Concentrate
+7. Hard to Concentrate
-The Adventures of Rain Dance Maggie
+8. The Adventures of Rain Dance Maggie
-Right on Time
+9. Right on Time
-If You Have to Ask
+10. If You Have to Ask
-Hardcore Jollies tease
+11. Hardcore Jollies tease
-Factory of Faith
+12. Factory of Faith
-Under the Bridge
+13. Under the Bridge
-Higher Ground
+14. Higher Ground
-Californication
+15. Californication
-By the Way
+16. By the Way
-ENCORE BREAK
+<br> ENCORE BREAK
-Jam
+17. Jam
-Around the World
+18. Around the World
-Give It Away
+19. Give It Away
-Outro Jam
+20. Outro Jam

 ## Notes